The All-American Rejects: 2007–09: When the World Comes Down

 The music video for "Gives You Hell" was released November fifth and reached number one on VH1's Top 20 Countdown.
-On the sixth, in support of "Gives You Hell", the band started the Gives You Hell Tour, which hit many small venues and clubs.
-Then, on the eighteenth "Mona Lisa (When the World Comes Down)", another song from the band's upcoming album, was released digitally on iTunes.
-In the first week of December, the album version of "Real World" was made available for download on Rock Band for the Xbox 360/PlayStation 3.
+On the sixth, in support of "Gives You Hell," the band started the Gives You Hell Tour, which hit many small venues and clubs.
+Then, on the eighteenth "Mona Lisa (When the World Comes Down)," another song from the band's upcoming album, was released digitally on iTunes.
+In the first week of December, the album version of "Real World" was made available for download on Rock Band for the Xbox 360 and the PlayStation 3.

 Three years after the Move Along album was issued, the group released their third studio album, When the World Comes Down (produced by Eric Valentine), on December 16, 2008.
 After the Gives You Hell Tour wrapped up, the band embarked on a world tour until coming back to the states to start the I Wanna Rock Tour, which hit many major venues in the United States.

-In May 2009, the All-American Rejects released a second single in the United States, entitled "The Wind Blows", which achieved moderate success.
+In May 2009, the All-American Rejects released a second single in the United States, entitled "The Wind Blows," which achieved moderate success.
 "I Wanna" was released internationally on July 8 to Australia and the United Kingdom.
 Another song from When the World Comes Down, In July, "Real World" was released as a promotional single in the United States, followed by "I Wanna" as a headliner.
 In late summer the All-American Rejects joined Weezer, Fall Out Boy and Taking Back Sunday for the second half of the Blink-182 Reunion Tour.
 On August 15, the All-American Rejects made history, performing alongside Hoobastank, Raygun, Boys Like Girls, Pixie Lott and Kasabian as one of the live acts at Asia's very first MTV World Stage Live In Malaysia concert.
 This performance gained them recognition in Malaysia.
 When the World Comes Down soon sold over 15,000 digital and physical copies in the country.
 On August 21 the "I Wanna" single was issued to Austria and Germany.